grammyjs/website/site/docs/plugins/ratelimiter.md

 For example, a Token Bucket backend must atomically perform refill + consume for one key.
 A plain read followed by a write is not sufficient under concurrency.

-::: danger Do not fake atomicity
+::: danger DO NOT FAKE ATOMICITY
 If a custom storage engine claims a built-in atomic capability, it must actually preserve that capability under concurrent access.
 Incorrect storage semantics can make a limiter appear to work in development while allowing substantial over-admission in production.
 :::

-## Key prefixes and rule isolation
+## Key Prefixes And Rule Isolation

 Every logical rule should have its own storage namespace.
 Use `.withKeyPrefix()` to provide it.